notaryproject/notaryproject.dev/content/en/blog/2025/announcing-notation-v1-3.md

 Looking for a robust implementation of [RFC 3161](https://datatracker.ietf.org/doc/html/rfc3161) Timestamp Protocol Client in Go?
 The library [tspclient-go](https://github.com/notaryproject/tspclient-go) is the answer.
 Here is why:

 - **RFC 3161 Compliance**: Adheres to the specification RFC 3161 for timestamping clients.
-Supports timestamping with popular public TSAs like DigiCert and GlobalSign
+Supports timestamping with popular public TSAs like DigiCert and GlobalSign.
 - **Secure**: Implements secure communication protocols, ensuring the integrity and authenticity of timestamps.
 - **Minimal Dependencies**: Uses only standard Go libraries.
 Less dependencies, more secure.
 - **High Test Coverage**: Boasts up to 95% test coverage.